Frequently Asked Questions

 10. How much water do I give?

 It is impossible to recommend the exact amount of water the sod needs.
 Many factors have to be taken into consideration.
 We feel that since our sod has grown with minimal irrigation, it can do with far less water than other commercial sod.
-A general rule of thumb is that if you leave footprints in your grass, which stay visible longer than half an hour, it is time to give water.
 The first water you give, as you install the sod is extremely important.
 Once the sod has established, irrigation gets less important.
-It is also normal for Kentucky Bluegrass Sod to go dormant during hot and dry summer months.
-It stops growing and look “dead”.
+Without regular irrigation (or rain), Kentucky Bluegrass Sod goes dormant during hot and dry summer months.
+It stops growing and looks “dead”.
 This is normal and the grass always starts growing again, once water is applied.

 11. How late in the season can I install sod?